 The Group has extensive land, mineral and other rights in a number of jurisdictions that are subject to different laws and regulations.
-There is no assurance that an unforeseen defect in title, change in law or interpretation of law or political events will not arise to allow a third party to challenge the claim of the Group to one or more of its properties and/or assets or significantly limit its ability to use such properties or assets, or affect the nature of the Group's land or property rights going forward, which could have a material adverse effect on the Group's business, results of operations and financial condition.
+There is no assurance that an unforeseen defect in title, political event, change in law or change in the interpretation of an existing law will not arise to allow a third party to challenge the claim of the Group to one or more of its properties and/or assets or significantly limit its ability to use such properties or assets, or affect the nature of the Group's land or property rights going forward, which could have a material adverse effect on the Group's business, results of operations and financial condition.